on view through november

-We request the pleasure of your company to celebrate acclaimed abstract artist Elise Freda at her opening, Garden (Un) Variety.
+We celebrated acclaimed abstract artist Elise Freda at her opening, Garden (Un) Variety, on October 12 and the exhibition will be on view through November.
 The show features new works that explore the natural calligraphy and energy found in trees, plants, and flowers surrounding Freda’s studio in New York’s Catskill Mountains.
 The mystery of abstraction reveals itself through nature’s unending source of line, light, color, and form.

 “The Inner Space show didn’t start with me knowing it would be about a garden, but my paintings were heading in that direction.
 That’s the way my art evolves – I don’t decide on an idea and make the paint follow me; I follow the paint.”